News

 <img src="/ford-focus-ecoboost.jpg" alt="Ford Focus EcoBoost" />

 Pro Tip: To help increase the speed of your website, make sure your images are resized and compressed.
-A good free online tool to use is: compressor.io
+A good free online tool to use is: compressor.io.

 Whilst it may be difficult to convince other websites to link to your content, you can do it on your own website for free.

 Internal linking is a great way to pass on some of that SEO "juice" to other relevant pages on your website.
-For example, if you’re writing a blog article review on the new BMW 4 Series it's a good idea to include links to your main BMW 4 Series landing page within your text.
-This not only helps Google crawl your website but it also acts as an indicator to show which other pages are relevant to your content, which in turn may help them rank higher.
+For example, if you’re writing a blog article review on the new BMW 4 Series, it's a good idea to include links to your main BMW 4 Series landing page within your text.
+This not only helps Google crawl your website but also acts as an indicator to show which other pages are relevant to your content, which in turn may help them rank higher.

 internal linking example